yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/sdk-customizations-ios.md

 >
 > Ensure all colors are specified as UIColor to maintain compatibility.
 Colors can be sourced from Xcode's predefined palette or the merchant's assets, but they must always be of type UIColor.

-To control the appearance, you must use the `Yuno.Appearance()` function to define a variable with all your customizations.
-Then you have to inform it when initializing the SDK, as exemplified in the following code block:
+To control the appearance, use the `Yuno.Appearance()` function to define a variable with all your customizations.
+Then inform it when initializing the SDK, as shown below:

 ```swift
 // Create an instance of Yuno.Appearance to customize the SDK's appearance